 - 1 teaspoon dried sage

-- Line a roasting pan with foil and fit it with a roasting rack.
-Spray the rack with olive oil spray.
+- Line a rimmed baking sheet with foil and fit it with a wire rack.
+Spray the wire rack with olive oil.

-- In a small bowl, using a fork, mix together the salt, pepper, garlic powder, sage, rosemary and thyme.
+- In a small bowl, mix together the kosher salt, black pepper, garlic powder, paprika, sage and thyme.

 - Pat the pork roast dry with paper towels.
 Place it on the wire rack.
 Rub the spice mixture all over the roast.
 Spray its top liberally with olive oil.